Hail State Unis

 Picture

-These two seasons' uniforms featured a wider, bolder font for the "State" wordmark.
-The shorts stripes were simplified from the previous set and the waistband was made a solid color (white on maroon, maroon on white).
-A Bulldog logo on the shorts is the defining feature of these uniforms.
+In the '68-'69 and '69-'70 seasons, the uniforms featured a wider, bolder font for the "STATE" lettering.
+The shorts stripes were simplified from the previous set and the waistband was made a solid color.
+The defining feature of these uniforms was the Bulldog logo on the shorts - something that wouldn't be seen again until throwbacks to these uniforms were worn in 2006 as part of a league-wide throwback movement.

 Picture